rhyst/linak-controller/README.md

 - `server_address` - The address the server should run at (if running server).
 Default `127.0.0.1`
 - `server_port` - The port the server should run on (if running server).
 Default `9123`

+#### Device MAC addresses
-Device MAC addresses can be found using `bluetoothctl` and blueooth adapter names can be found with `hcitool dev` on linux, and on Windows you can use [Bluetooth LE Explorer](https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab).
+- On Linux, device MAC addresses can be found using `bluetoothctl` and bluetooth adapter names can be found with `hcitool dev`
+- On Windows you can use [Bluetooth LE Explorer](https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab).
+- On MacOS you can pair the device with [Bluetility](https://github.com/jnross/Bluetility), but you cannot use the MAC address, you must use the UUID found with `idasen-controller --scan`.

 ## Usage